How I designed an easy diy outdoor living wall

 Easy peasy!

-Giant letter board on outdoor living wall.
+Giant letter board on outdoor living wall at an Airbnb.

 That is it for our easy DIY outdoor living wall.